mikadosoftware/devmanual/docs/conceptchapters/conclusions.rst

 databae/ https://news.ycombinator.com/item?id=38737585

+pre-commit hooks, code as a conversation, promoting uowards at different qiality lelves

 The economist Robert Solow once quipped that we see the benefits of computers everywhere, at home, at work, except in the productivity statistics.
 It has been argued